DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 # [Beary's Arsenal](#BearysArsenal)

-Beary likes to fight, how you chose your fight will impact your style.
+Beary likes to fight.
+Choose between unique abilities and weapons to impact your fighting style.
 From water guns to soviet era inspired rifles, find your favorite weapon to keep Beary alive.

 ![Ability tree](/reels/mosin-firing.gif)

 # [Die](#Die)

 Don't worry kid, Beary doesn't die ya dig?
 He is an immortal.
-For each grizzly demise, Beary's world is altered: A calamity of sorts.
+For each grizzly demise, Beary's world is altered: a calamity of sorts.
 You have influence on this calamity.
 Will an enemy faction gain a new enemy?
 Will enemies move faster?
 Deal more damage?
 Gain a new ability?
-The choice is yours, it ain't a good choice to have though.
+The choice is yours.
+It ain’t a good choice to have, though.

 ![Ability tree](/reels/death.gif)